sergiy-chumachenko/churn-modelling/README.md

 # churn-modelling

-Bank Customer Churn Modelling using Artificial Neural Networks ()
+Bank Customer Churn Modelling using Artificial Neural Networks (ANN).

 The story: A bank is investigating a very high rate of customer leaving the bank.
 Here is a 10.000 records dataset to investigate and predict which of the customers are more likely to leave the bank soon.